Please ensure that you read the guidance below before applying for a course.

 - To provide insight into the cultures of other people's countries.

 Classes are held in buildings across campus.
 The location of each class will be shown on the class timetable page.
-The LEAP Office is located in Samuel Alexander building (no. 67 on campus map), W3.06 (west wing, third floor).
+The LEAP Office is located in Samuel Alexander building (no. 67 on campus map), S2.3 (south wing, second floor).

 Class sizes have an upper limit of 23.

 Classes can be made up of students (credited, non-credited, undergraduate, postgraduate), members of staff at the University and members of the public from the local community and around the North-West.
-The ULC runs both daytime and evening classes.
+LEAP runs both daytime and evening classes.

 We believe that a second (or third) language is essential for young people who will be seeking work, not only in this country, but in the European Community and elsewhere.

 Language learning can be demanding and time consuming, so please be prepared for this when you sign up.

 Credited students need to pass the course unit to satisfy the requirements of the degree programme, so regular attendance is required.

 For students with ‘free choice’ credits: the majority of our courses have a 20 credit rating and run for the entire session (both semesters).